Lilla-Kavecsanszki/order-easy/README.md

 # OrderEasy Application

 This application is designed to cater to the needs of all users who work in any environment that involves stocks and their management, especially the ordering part.
-The primary objective of the app is to simplify and speed up the process of managing stocks for its users.
+The primary objective of the app is to simplify and speed up the process of stocks order for its users.
 The main focus is to be straight forward enough to save time for the user, yet to be engaging and motivating at the same time.

 The user can interact with the application in various ways such as viewing the current list of products, adding or removing products with relevant details from the stock list.
 The app also assists the user in determining how much of each product needs to be ordered based on their input of current stock holding information, which is compared to par levels by the application.